ringcentral/ringcentral-api-docs/docs/authentication/quick-start/authorization-flow/php.md

 ```
 ### Create a configs.php file

 Create a file called <tt>configs.php</tt>.
-Be sure to edit the variables value in ALL CAPS with your app credentials.
+Be sure to edit the variables value in &lt;ALL CAPS> with your app credentials.

 ``` PHP
 $RINGCENTRAL_CLIENTID = "<ENTER CLIENT ID>";